 You will find Cabo da Roca at the western point in Europe.
 Visited by loads of tourists, many who sit on the edge of the cliffs and watch the sunset.
 When you visit it, chances are you will find it extremely windy.
 Indeed, it is a fantastic experience.
 When driving to the area, expect narrow winding roads.
 But it will be worth the drive.

-Don’t take Lisbon Portugal for granted because each turn, each ride will help you to discover a new concept of beauty and culture in Europe.
+Each place you visit in Portugal will help you to discover a new concept of beauty and culture in Europe.
 Do you have other favorite things to do in Lisbon, Portugal?
 We’d love to know about it.
 Don’t forget to mention it in the comments below.

 Thanks for reading.